In general the first few years of marriage and motherhood, wherever you are, can be incredibly difficult.

-For me, many times a cup of coffee and a good conversation with a Titus 2 mom friend has been much-needed moment of encouragement.
+Many times, a cup of coffee and a good conversation with a Titus 2 mom friend has been much-needed encouragement.

 If you happen to be in desperate need of a coffee date like that, would you allow me to treat you to an e-date of sorts?
 I’m no expert at walking with God through the Little Years, but my heart wants so much to share some of what I’ve learned so far.
 I’m also no expert at marriage…but I have a heart for that, too.
 They say that sometimes we can develop a passion for where we have struggled…that’s me.:)